overlookmotel/google-drive-uploader/README.md

 #### `auth`

 Authorization object (see example above).
-Required.
+Required unless `getFinal` option is used.

 #### `chunkSize`